octref/vti-demo/README.md

   <h2 align="center">Demo for <a href='https://vuejs.github.io/vetur/vti.html'>VTI</a></h2>
 </p>

-## How this works

-A workflow runs `vti diagnostics` on CI and produces these errors:
+## What's this?

+[A GitHub action](./.github/workflows/ci.yml) running `vti diagnostics` on each commit to type-check your Vue project.

+Output for latest commit on master:

 ```
 Getting diagnostics from:  [ 'src/App.vue', 'src/components/HelloWorld.vue' ]